Montana Resources

 Grant-Making Per Year: Each year, the Headwaters Foundation provides between $3 and $4.5 million in grants.

 Recovery and Supportive Housing Grantee Example: Never Alone Recovery Support Services is based in Ronan, Montana.
 Never Alone offers a variety of recovery support programs, including recovery housing.
-For example, the organization offers a sober living house in Polson, Montana, for men recovering from substance use disorder.
+For example, the organization offers a sober living house in Polson, Montana, for men recovering from a substance use disorder.

 Montana Healthcare Foundation